LIRYC-IHU/GirderMedViewer/README.md

 ```
 You can add ```--server``` to your command line to prevent your browser from opening and ```--port``` to specifiy the port the server should listen to, default is 8080.

+## Deploy Girder plugin to avoid download
+You can add the [GirderMedViewer Plugin](./utils/girdermedviewer_plugin) to your Girder to allow the Trame app to access the paths of the Girder files stored in assetstores.
+Therefore the Girder files do not need to be downloaded and can be read directly from the Girder assetstores whose paths have been specified in the configuration file (`app.cfg`).

+Follow the [plugin README](./utils/girdermedviewer_plugin/README.md) to install it.

 ## Deploy without launcher
 ```
 python -m trame.tools.serve --exec girdermedviewer.app.core:MyTrameApp